obcache/nControl/README.md

 ## Deployment

-To install this app, execute the compiled binary found in the bin folder
+To install this app, execute the compiled binary